 On August 25, 2020, the Company as borrower, and certain of its material subsidiaries as guarantors, entered into the Second Amended and Restated Credit Agreement (the "Credit Agreement") with Bank of America, N.A. ("Bank of America") as Administrative Agent, Swingline Lender and Letter of Credit Issuer, and the other lenders party thereto.
-On August 10, 2022, the Company entered into the Second Amendment to the Second Amended and Restated Credit Agreement ("Restated Credit Agreement"), which replaces the Eurodollar Rate, and LIBOR terms and provisions with the Bloomberg Short-Term Bank Yield Index rate("BSBY").
+On August 28, 2024, the Company entered into the Third Amendment to the Second Amended and Restated Credit Agreement ("Restated Credit Agreement"), which replaces the Bloomberg Short-Term Bank Yield Index rate with the Secured Overnight Financing Rate ("SOFR") and amends certain other defined terms.